fbngrm/bid-tracker/README.md

 ## Notes
 - I put more comments than I normally would since this is a coding challenge and I wanted to explain my reasoning.
-- I worked roughly a day (8h) on the task but spend 3h only for research.
+- I worked slightly more than a day (8h) on the task but spend 3h only for research.
 - I really liked the task and the volume is good for a coding challenge imo.

 After implementing the prototype there are quite a few things that I would make differently when refactoring this towards a more mature version.